- List of Non-Hazardous Chemical Wastes

 b) Complete a Chemical Waste Disposal Form

-c) Email or send the completed form to the Hazardous Materials Manager at email@example.com or through campus mail Hazardous Materials Manager, EHS, Hudson Health Center
+c) Email or send the completed form to the Hazardous Materials Manager at email@example.com or through campus mail to Hazardous Materials Manager, EHS, University Service Center.

 d) The Hazardous Materials manager will pick-up the waste from your area, and store it in an accumulation area until it can be removed from campus by hazardous waste contractors.